hindlet/datasheet_creator/README.md

 [✓] - Stat labels show up in light mode
 [✓] - weapon keywords read mode
 [] - weapon keywords edit mode
+[✓] - new unit doesnt crash if there are no folders